ultralytics/ultralytics/docs/guides/performance-metrics.md

 ## Choosing the Right Metrics

-Chossing the right metrics to evaluate often depends on the specific application.
+Choosing the right metrics to evaluate often depends on the specific application.

 - **mAP:** Suitable for a broad assessment of model performance.